-Here’s how you can begin applying this concept to your pentatonic scale soloing ideas.
+Here’s how you begin applying this concept to your pentatonic scale solos.

-- Put on that same backing track and add enclosures to some notes in your solo lines
+- Put on the backing track and add enclosures to your lines.

 Jazz is Easier Than it Looks…Kinda

-As you can see from these two exercises, getting started with jazz guitar isn’t impossible.
+As you can see from these two exercises, starting with jazz guitar isn’t impossible.

-In fact it’s easier than it looks to begin learning this fun and engaging musical style.
+In fact, it’s easier than it looks to learn this fun and engaging musical style.

 You just have to start.